MargaretWK/alx-system_engineering-devops/0x01-shell_permissions/README.md

 `10-mirror_permissions` copy permission or set the mode of the file hello as the same as olleh’s mode

 `11-directories_permissions` adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users and regular files should not be changed

+`12-directory_permissions` creates a directory called my_dir with permissions 751 in the working directory.